mrixon95/Term4_workbook/MichaelPeterRixon_T4A1.md

 **Secondly**, I needed to know how to **write HTML templates with jinja2 placeholders** and **understand how the jinja2 syntax works**.
-Jinja2 placeholders can be replaced with actual values when a HTML template is rendered.
+Jinja2 placeholders can be replaced when a HTML template is rendered.
 It means that python objects can be passed in as arguments when the template is rendered so that the contents of the python object are displayed in the HTML file.

-HTML files need to be saved in a directory called templates for the problem to work.
+HTML files need to be saved in a directory called templates.

 Here's an example